ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Generate an input data sample.
 2. BPI Subject applies the cryptographic hashing function to input data from the sample.
 3. Verify that the hash output has the expected length and format.
-4. BPI Subject changs a single character in the input data and repeat the hashing operation.
+4. BPI Subject changes a single character in the input data and repeats the hashing operation.
 5. Confirm that the resulting hash value is different from the previous hash.
 6. BPI Subject performs multiple hashing operations using different input data from the sample.
 7. Validate that each input produces a unique hash output.